GMOD/mimosa/README.md

 The directory where sequence data can be found.

+### <Model::BCS>

+This Config key is a container for Bio::Chado::Schema-related configuration.
+It has:

+### schema_class App::Mimosa::Schema::BCS

+The schema class.

+### traits undef

+A trait, such as "Caching", which is good for production, but not testing.

+The <Model::BCS> container has a <connect_info> container, which contains the "dsn" config key.

+### dsn dbi:SQLite:./mimosa.db

+The default is to deploy to a SQLite database in the current directory, but if you want to use this with a currently-existing Chado installation, you should but the connection information in this config key.

 ## What is Mimosa written in?

 Mimosa is written in Perl 5, HTML, CSS, and JavaScript.
 On the server side, it